c-elliott96/hackernews/README.md

   Plan: rake tasks to keep DB mirror of HN in sync as often as feasible

   Max history configuration?
 I.e., do we create a way for us to only mirror a portion of the DB, as opposed to the whole thing?
 This would be ideal for development and deployment testing.

   1. Check if DB is out of sync.
 What tables are we mirroring?
   2. Sync DB.
 Spawn worker thread to update DB.
 Make sure we aren't locking the DB during this whole thread, only on writes to the database.

   What if instead of attempting to mirror the whole DB, I just start adding "encountered" items to the DB passively?
 Then, as a user navigates, we first check if the item exists in our local db.
 If not, we request it and add it to the DB.

+* [X] `/news` (root)

+  Renders some group of 30 posts from `/topstories`.
+Accepts query param `p` to know what group to display.

 ## Database Implementation